Past events and

 This webinar was held in partnership with the Department of Work and Pensions (DWP) who are leading the Reducing Parental Conflict Programme, and national government initiative.
 The webinar explored how family hubs can support the delivery of effective relationship support to reduce parental conflict.

-Implementing family hubs
+Implementing family hubs conference

 2nd November 2021